dafny-lang/dafny/docs/DafnyRef/Attributes.md

 Only a small subset of Dafny's command line options is supported.
 Use the `/attrHelp` flag to see which ones.

 ## 23.3.
-Attributes on assertions, preconditions and postconditions {#sec-verification-attributes-on-assert-statements}
+Attributes on assertions, preconditions and postconditions {#sec-verification-attributes-on-assertions}

 ### 23.3.1. `{:focus}` {#sec-focus}